Bad-Wolf-developpement/Bad-Wolf-Developpement.github.io/index.md

 ## Welcome to Bad Wold Developpement

 Bad Wolf developpement was created to allow contributors to learn and share coding by doing real life project and getting help from each other.
-We believe we could make the programmer community better by helping open sources projects, and beginner programmer who will become better and more confident by getting help and contributing to real life project.
+We believe we could make the programmer community better by contributing to open sources projects, and helping beginner programmer who will become better and more confident by getting help, helping other and contributing to real life project.

 ### Projects